Back to all guides

 The first safe version

-Use a lightweight envelope, place the flap at the top, hold the flap in place with one finger, and lift the body before gluing.
-If the body reveals the hidden area cleanly, attach the flap with one thin strip of double-sided tape or washi-backed adhesive and write underneath after the hinge has passed the close test.
+Use a lightweight envelope, place the flap at the top, hold the flap in place with one finger, and lift the body before attaching anything.
+If the body reveals the hidden area cleanly, attach the flap with one narrow dry adhesive strip.
+Burnish only the flap, not the crease.
+Write underneath after the hinge has passed the close test.

 Envelope flips fail when the envelope is treated like decoration first.
 Build the structure first, then decide how much decoration it can carry.